 - Bonuses.
 We provide cash bonuses, which typically are at-risk, to recognize and reward our named executive officers based on our success in a given year.
-For 2021, we awarded performance-related bonuses under our Annual Cash Incentive Plan.
+For 2022, we awarded performance-related bonuses under our Annual Cash Incentive Plan.
 The operation of this plan as it relates to our named executive officers is described in more detail below. - Share-based compensation.
 We make equity incentive grants pursuant to our 2017 Equity Incentive Plan (the "2017 Plan"), under which a maximum of 3,000,000 shares may be granted.
-In 2021, our named executive officers received grants of restricted stock under the 2017 plan, as part of an overall, annual equity incentive grant made to Company employees. - Other: We offer other employee benefits to named executive officers for the purpose of meeting current and future health and security needs for the executives and their families.
+In 2022, our named executive officers received grants of restricted stock under the 2017 plan, as part of an overall, annual equity incentive grant made to Company employees. - Other.
+We offer other employee benefits to named executive officers for the purpose of meeting current and future health and security needs for the executives and their families.
 These benefits, which we generally offer to all eligible employees, include medical, dental, and life insurance benefits; short-term disability pay; long-term disability insurance; flexible spending accounts for medical expense reimbursements; a 401(k) retirement savings plan; and tuition benefits for a spouse or up to two children with no more than two participants receiving the benefits at any one time.
 The 401(k) retirement savings plan is a defined contribution plan under Section 401(a) of the Code, into which employees may make pre-tax contributions into the plan, expressed as a percentage of compensation, up to prescribed IRS annual limits, with such contributions subject to a matching Company contribution up to prescribed limits.
+Other than the 401(k) plan, we do not provide any qualified or non-qualified retirement or deferred compensation benefits to our employees, including our named executive officers.

 Elements of Post-Termination Compensation and Benefits.
 The employment agreements of our named executive officers provide for post-termination salary and benefit continuation in the event of a termination by us without Cause (as defined below) or by the executive for Good Reason (as defined below) or in the event of any such termination within twelve (12) months following a Change in Control (as defined below), and for so long as the named executive officer abides by customary confidentiality, non-competition, and non-solicitation covenants and executes a full release of all claims, known or unknown, that the executive may have against the Company.
 We believe that the amounts of these payments and benefits and the periods of time during which they would be provided are fair and reasonable, and we have not historically taken into account any amounts that may be received by a named executive officer following termination when establishing current compensation levels.
-The elements of post-termination compensation that were in effect during 2021 pursuant to the written employment agreements consisted of the following:
+The elements of post-termination compensation that were in effect during 2022 pursuant to the written employment agreements consisted of the following: